-and turbulence) from the downstream to the upstream limit of the structure allow for fish passage of all fish attempting to move through the crossing at all flows up to the drownout of the structure.

-Editor's note: For further guidance see the Department of Agriculture, Fisheries and Forestry 2014 fact sheet Maintaining Fish Passage in Queensland: What is a Waterway Barrier Work?
+Performance outcomes Acceptable outcomes and turbulence) from the downstream to AND the upstream limit of the structure allow for fish passage of all fish attempting to move through the crossing at all flows up AO23.3 The culvert crossing and associated erosion protection structures are installed at no steeper gradient than the waterway bed gradient. to the drownout of the structure.
+AND Editor's note: For further guidance see the Department of Agriculture, Fisheries and Forestry 2014 fact sheet Maintaining Fish Passage in Queensland: What is a Waterway Barrier Work?

-AO23.3 The culvert crossing and associated erosion protection structures are installed at no steeper gradient than the waterway bed gradient.

 AO23.4 For the life of the culvert crossing, relative levels of the culvert invert, apron and scour protection and the stream bed are kept so that there are no drops in elevation at their respective joins.

-AO23.5 The base of the culvert is:

-- (1) buried a minimum of 300 millimetres to allow bed material to deposit and reform the natural bed on top of the culvert base, or - (2) the base of the culvert is the stream bed, or - (3) the base of the culvert cell is roughened throughout the culvert floor to approximately simulate natural bed conditions.

-AO23.6 The outermost culvert cells incorporate roughening elements such as baffles on their bankside sidewalls.

-AO23.7 Roughening elements are installed on the upstream wingwalls on both banks to the height of the upstream obvert or the full height of the wingwall.

-A023.8 Roughening elements provide a contiguous lower velocity zone (no greater than 0.3 metres/second) for at least 100 millimetres width from the wall through the length of the culvert and wingwalls.

-A023.9 In-stream scour protection structures are roughened throughout to approximately simulate natural bed conditions.

-AO23.10 Culvert alignment to the stream flow minimises water turbulence.

-AO23.11 There is sufficient light at the entrance to and through the culvert so that fish are not discouraged by a sudden descent into darkness.

-AO23.12 The depth of cover above the culvert is as low as structurally possible, except where culverts have an average recurrence interval (ARI) greater than 50 years.

-AO23.13 For culvert crossings designed with a flood immunity ARI 50, fish passage is provided up to culvert capacity.

-A023.14 Adequate design (for example, culvert aperture) and maintenance measures are in place for the life of the crossing to keep crossings clear of blockages through a regular inspection program in order to retain fish passage through the crossing.
+AND AO23.5 The base of the culvert is: (1) buried a minimum of 300 millimetres to allow bed material to deposit and reform the natural bed on top of the culvert base, or (2) the base of the culvert is the stream bed, or (3) the base of the culvert cell is roughened throughout the culvert floor to approximately simulate natural bed conditions.
+AND AO23.6 The outermost culvert cells incorporate roughening elements such as baffles on their bankside sidewalls.
+AND AO23.7 Roughening elements are installed on the upstream wingwalls on both banks to the height of the upstream obvert or the full height of the wingwall.
+AND AO23.8 Roughening elements provide a contiguous lower velocity zone (no greater than 0.3 metres/second) for at least 100 millimetres width from the wal through the length of the culvert and wingwalls.
+AND AO23.9 In-stream scour protection structures are roughened throughout to approximately simulate natural bed conditions.
+AND AO23.10 Culvert alignment to the stream flow minimises water turbulence.
+AND AO23.11 There is sufficient light at the entrance to and through the culvert so that fish are not discouraged by a sudden descent into darkness.
+AND AO23.12 The depth of cover above the culvert is as low as structurally possible, except where culverts have an average recurrence interval (ARI) greater than 50 years.
+AND AO23.13 For culvert crossings designed with a flood immunity >ARI 50, fish passage is provided up to culvert capacity.
+AO23.14 Adequate design (for example, culvert aperture) and maintenance measures are in place for the life of the crossing to keep crossings clear of blockages through a regular inspection program in order to retain fish passage through the crossing.